RythmStick/GetCompliant/README.md

 # GetCompliant
 ## Extracts passwords from file that match specified complexity.

-For example, you want to run a dictionary attack using rockyou.txt, against a Windows domain that enforces password complexity.
+For example, you want to run a dictionary attack using rockyou.txt, against a target that enforces password complexity.
-But you know that >90% of those rockyou.txt passwords are invalid against your target.
+But you know that >90% of those rockyou.txt passwords are going to be invalid.

 ### Usage: